babam6a/CUDA.tutorial/README.md

 - **lab11-multi-process-service**: Profiling the impact of NVIDIA MPS on kernel execution times to understand GPU resource sharing.

+- **lab12-debugging**: Debugging CUDA applications using compute-sanitizer and cuda-gdb.

 ## How to Start
 To get started with this CUDA tutorial, follow these steps: